Your AI agent shouldn't ask “what’s next?”

 "You and Claude, on the same backlog."

 You create tasks.
-Your AI agent drafts plans, leaves comments, imports findings — all tagged with its own actor name.
-At the end of the sprint you can see exactly what was done and by whom.
-No guessing what the AI touched.
+Your AI agent drafts plans, leaves comments, imports findings, all tagged with its own actor name.
+At the end of the sprint you can see exactly what was done and by whom, so you never have to guess what the AI changed.

 Filtering by actor